marcocrowe/learn-business/exam-papers/2023-buss06073-business-decision-making-and-apps-solution.md

 - **Short-Term Focus:** Pay incentives might lead to a short-term focus where employees aim to meet immediate targets at the expense of long-term objectives and sustainability.
 - **Unhealthy Competition:** Excessive emphasis on pay can create unhealthy competition among employees, leading to a toxic work environment and undermining teamwork and collaboration.
 - **Diminished Intrinsic Motivation:** Over-reliance on extrinsic rewards like pay can diminish intrinsic motivation, where employees might lose interest in their work and only focus on financial gains.
+MArco/Mini goal
 - **Cost:** Financial incentives can be costly for the company, especially if not aligned properly with actual performance improvements, leading to inefficiencies and financial strain.

 In conclusion, while pay can be an effective motivator, it needs to be balanced with other forms of recognition and support to ensure long-term success and employee well-being.